-In the first quarter of 2021 the business of Lauritz.com group continued the growth shown since July 2020.
-Growth is high in the continuing business as well as in the part of the business that has been sold in May 2021.
+In the second quarter of 2021 the business of Lauritz.com group continued the growth shown since July 2020.
+For the second quarter the Auction Turnover growth is 11 percent compared to last year for the continuing business.

 Development in EBITDA

-The Cash Flow from Operations for the continuing business in Q1 has increased to DKK 5.4m (-1.8m).
-The change is mainly driven by the improvement in EBITDA and change in working capital.
+Net cash flow for the continuing business is DKK -6.1m (-0.8m).
+The change is mainly driven by the improvement in EBITDA and changes in working capital items.

 To bring Lauritz.com to the next level as to turnover and earnings on shorter and longer terms, including expected roll out of new business areas, a future central management team has been defined.
-Thus, a new Country Manager Denmark has onboarded the central management team in January 2021, a new CTO joined in April, while a new CMO is planned to join by September.
+The new Country Manager Denmark and the new CTO onboarded during the first half of 2021 and a new CMO is planned to join in Q4.

-Our continued focus on sales management, business control and execution both internally in the headquarter and in all auction houses is showing results, and the rebound is significantly exceeding the losses driven by Covid-19 in Q1 2020.
+Our continued focus on sales management, business control and execution both internally in the headquarter and in all auction houses is showing results.

 The comprehensive optimization process that all auction houses have gone through in terms of logistics and handling of the auction supply chain, has released resources for intensified sales activities focusing on the local evaluation and sourcing of items for auction.